What does agile HR look like?

-Bringing feedback in-house is just the start; implementation is where the the real work happens.
-HR leaders should think about how bringing feedback in-house can support a more agile approach to feedback and, more broadly, a more agile HR.
+Bringing feedback in-house is just the start – implementation is where the real work happens.
+HR leaders should think about how getting feedback in-house can support a more agile approach to feedback and, more broadly, a more agile HR.

-We looked at how this can play out through the lens of four key tenets of agile:
+We looked at how this can play out through the lens of four fundamental tenets of agile:

-Agile focuses on ever-improving better practice, rather than antiquated ‘best practice.’
+Agile focuses on ever-improving better practices, rather than antiquated "best practices."
 For the feedback process, this may mean experimenting with things like cadence.
 More broadly, agile feedback processes facilitate timely pulse checks to gather real-time feedback on how new initiatives are being experienced on the ground.

 3. Validated learning

 Agile thinking is fueled by science and technology.
-The tool here is often the ‘minimum viable product’ (MVP) where the minimum is done to satisfy a customer requirement or meet a certain outcome.
+The tool here is often the "minimum viable product" (MVP), where the minimum is done to satisfy a customer requirement or meet a specific outcome.
 Then, over time that product is improved based on feedback from the market.

 4. Trust and collaboration

-Putting feedback results directly into the hands of managers and teams helps create the high levels of collaboration and trust essential to a successful agile environment.
+Putting feedback results directly into the hands of managers and teams helps create the high levels of collaboration and trust essential to a thriving agile environment.

-Jason says, “An agile feedback approach builds trust and collaboration, not only because the process itself can be run in-house, but because results can immediately be put into the hands of leaders at all levels of the organization, from the CEO through to front line managers.
-It gives teams across the business the chance to analyze their own results, see what they’re doing well and prioritize the changes that need to be made.”
+Jason says, "An agile feedback approach builds trust and collaboration, not only because the process itself can be run in-house, but because results can immediately be put into the hands of leaders at all levels of the organization, from the CEO through to front-line managers.
+It gives teams across the business a chance to analyze their results, see what they’re doing well and prioritize the changes that need to be made."